Swift Talk # 424

 19:02 A few new errors pop up.
 Where we initialize the store state property, it says "MyGlobalActor-isolated default value in a main actor-isolated context."
 And where we access the store — in the ForEach and in the onSubmit closure — the compiler doesn't let us do so because these accesses can no longer be done synchronously; they'd have to be called with await.

-19:41 To use await, we have to be in an asynchronous context, for example by creating a Task:
+19:41 To use await, we have to be in an asynchronous context — for example, by creating a Task:

 struct ContentView: View {